 - Click Customers and search and select the customer.

-- Select Billing information and click Send update email.
+- Select Payment methods, expand the existing payment method and click Send update email.
 Shopify sends the customer an email to update their credit card and billing information and the customer's next processed charge will use the new billing information.

-How can I sign up for the new Shopify Checkout integration?
+How can I sign up for the Shopify Checkout Integration?